pologrp/polo/docs/c-api.rst

-.. _c-api:
+.. _c api:

-C-API
+C API
 =====

-In this chapter, we cover the C-API of ``polo`` for high-level language integrations.
+In this chapter, we cover the C API of ``polo`` for high-level language integrations.